Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 Plugin should be completely compatible with native and any of user themes, as it uses default Discord colour variables.<br />
 I use [Powercord](https://github.com/powercord-org/powercord) and can only track problems that appears there.
 Even though, the plugin should function correctly with BetterDiscord, since it was made as a [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp) plugin.<br />
 Plugin also uses [Zerebos' Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) and [gifsicle](http://www.lcdf.org/gifsicle/).<br />
-Performance on operating systems other than Windows was not tested, it is likely that some functionality may not works on different OS.<br />
+Performance on operating systems other than Windows was not tested, it is likely that some functionality may not works on a different OS.<br />

 # Installation
 1) Install [Powercord](https://powercord.dev/installation) or [BetterDiscord](https://github.com/rauenzi/BBDInstaller/releases/latest/download/BandagedBD.exe).
 For Powercord after installing you also need to install [bdCompat](https://github.com/Juby210/bdCompat#installation) to your Powercord's plugin folder (after this installation BetterDiscord Plugins tab will appear in Powercord section, also don't forget that plugins will be displayed only after Discord is reloaded);<br />